Belgaum Airport

-Belgaum Airport (IATA: IXG, ICAO: VOBM), also known as Belagavi Airport, is a domestic airport serving Belagavi, Karnataka.
+Belgaum Airport (IATA: IXG, ICAO: VOBM), also known as Belagavi Airport, is a domestic airport serving Belgaum, Karnataka.
 The current integrated terminal building was inaugurated by the then Minister of Civil Aviation, Ashok Gajapathi Raju on 14 September 2017.
 Near the airport, there is an Indian Air Force station, where new recruits receive basic training.
+Beside the existing terminal, a new, larger terminal is being constructed to meet the rapidly rising traffic and demands.
+Its foundation stone was laid by Prime Minister Narendra Modi in March 2024, and construction began in the same month.
+It is slated to be completed by the end of 2026.